Powder Caking

 The powder caking results are presented in a report which contains:

-After completion of the caking tests, one of our engineers will review the report with you.
-We will answer questions you may have regarding our report, as well as discuss interpretation of the results.
+After completion of the caking tests, we will review the report with you, answer any questions, and discuss interpretation of the results.
 Common solutions for powder caking can involve storage vessel modifications, powder cooling or heating, and use of anti-caking flow agents.